uk-ai/ukai2023/call-for-papers.md

 Important Dates:

 - Abstract submission deadline: 20th April 2023 (Anywhere on Earth)
-- Abstract decision notifications: Friday, April 28, 2023
+- Abstract decision notifications: Wednesday, May 3, 2023
 - Conference dates: May 24-25, 2023

 We look forward to receiving your submissions and to a productive conference for the UK AI community.